-The Yuru Camp Season 2 release date has officially been confirmed to be scheduled for early 2021.
+The Yuru Camp Season 2 release date has officially been confirmed to be scheduled for January 7, 2021.
 The announcement from the official website also featured two new key visuals for the Laid Back Camp Season 2 anime.

 But it’s not surprising that the second season was announced so early.
 Sales of the Blu-Ray box sets in Japan topped the Oricon charts in the first week, selling 11,584 copies.